-Moreover it is introducing the goal of medical geology to distinguish anthropogenic sources from natural sources.
-In addition it also gives chemical knowledge on elements’ behavior within cells and the uptake mechanisms into organisms.
+Moreover, it is introducing the goal of medical geology to distinguish anthropogenic sources from natural sources.
+In addition, it also gives chemical knowledge on elements’ behavior within cells and the uptake mechanisms into organisms.

 This part of the book is essential for any medical geologist as it explains that the presence of elements is not equal to health problems.
-More importantly, bioavailability of the elements is to cause health issues.
+More importantly, the bioavailability of the elements is to cause health issues.

 We are what we Eat, Drink and Breath